 Sooo!
-You thought you would have to wait for December of 2001 to see a movie version of The Lord of the Rings, and then still be annoyed because Peter Jackson was only releasing it a third at a time?
-You've watched the notorious and unfinished Bakshi version so often you could deliver all the miswritten dialogue yourself?
+You thought you would try watching Peter Jackson's movie version of The Lord of the Rings, but don't know whether to buy the seven-DVD basic version, the thirteen-DVD enhanced version or the twenty-seven-DVD director's exclusive cutting-room outtakes version?
+Or maybe you have all the movies already, but don't have the seven-to-nineteen hours needed to trudge through them all?
+Maybe you've watched the notorious and unfinished Bakshi version so often you could deliver all the miswritten dialogue yourself?
 Your videotape of Rankin-Bass' "The Return of the King" has been viewed so many times that holes are being worn through the mylar?
-Have you been finding yourself wishing that Zimmerman's version of the movie had been filmed, however badly, just so you could have a complete film to watch?
+Have you been finding yourself wishing that Zimmerman's version of the movie had been filmed, however badly, just so you could have a single film to watch?

 Well, fear no more!
 After long and extensive digging through private film archives, the staff of the Tolkien Sarcasm Page has been able to uncover the complete movie version of The Lord of the Rings!
-And through the miracle of the Internet and the latest advancements in compression technology, this movie epic can now be made available for immediate download!
+And through the miracle of the Internet and the latest advancements in compression technology, this movie epic is now available for immediate, completely free* download!

 A page of casting and production credits is available online for those who obsess over learning every last detail of production.
 You probably should avoid reading it, however, until you've actually watched the movie.